280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 2. Update the config files to match your use case
 3. Follow the instructions in the [local-build README](local-build/README.md)
 4. Firmwares will be available in the firmwares folder

-Alternatively, you can use tools like [act](https://github.com/nektos/act) to run the GitHub pipelines locally.

 **Pipeline Build - GitHub Actions**